8 tablespoons (1 stick) melted butter (could also use other forms of fat like olive oil or coconut oil) (.08 net carbs)

 8 tablespoons almond flour (4 grams net carbs)

-4 tablespoons psyllium husk powder (0 net carbs) Note, this product does have carbs but due to the dietary fiber, the number drops to zero according to diabetesforum.com.
-The husk powder has about 8 grams of carbs per tablespoon but most of that is dietary fiber and as a result, brings the net carbs down to almost zero)
+4 tablespoons psyllium husk powder (or 4 tablespoons of oat fiber) (0 net carbs) Note, these products have carbs but due to the dietary fiber, the number drops to zero according to diabetesforum.com.

 2 teaspoons baking powder (2.23 net carbs)